ACCO Brands California Transparency in Supply Chains Act and UK Modern Slavery Act Statement

 In addition, our forms of purchase order terms and conditions and manufacturing agreement require that suppliers comply with our Supplier Workplace and Security Code of Conduct and that they require their subcontractors and suppliers who manufacture products or components for us or who provide services for us abide by the Supplier Workplace and Security Code of Conduct and any other codes, policies and procedures to which our direct supplier has agreed to comply.

 INTERNAL ACCOUNTABILITY STANDARDS AND PROCEDURES

-ACCO Brands has an independent compliance function that is headed by the Vice President, Associate General Counsel - Global Compliance and Litigation and Vice President, Global Compliance Operations to ensure that the Codes are supported.
+ACCO Brands has an independent compliance function that is headed by the Vice President, Associate General Counsel - Global Compliance and Litigation and Vice President, Global Compliance Operations to ensure that the Code of Conduct and the Supplier Workplace and Security Code of Conduct are supported.
 We also use specialist outside counsel to assist us with certain aspects of our slavery and human trafficking compliance.

 Each factory's performance in relevant audit categories is reported to the compliance team, which works with the sourcing departments and suppliers to implement any CAPs and, together with the sourcing departments, monitors the implementation and effectiveness of the CAPs.
 ACCO Brands maintains a supplier audit database that stores information on the results of supplier audits and any CAPs.

-Solely for purposes of compliance with the UK Modern Slavery Act, this Statement has been approved by the Board of Directors of ACCO UK Limited and signed by a director of that entity.
-A signed copy of this Statement is available upon request by contacting us.
+Solely for purposes of compliance with the UK Modern Slavery Act, this Statement has been approved by the Board of Directors of ACCO UK Limited and its parent company, ACCO Brands Europe Limited, and signed by a director of each of those entities, on June 10, 2021.